-After you complete your education, you take the 152-question Georgia real estate licensing exam.
+Once your course completion has been sent to GREC for approval, you can then prepare to take the 152-question Georgia real estate licensing exam.
 You must pass with a score of 72% or better.

-After you pass the licensing exam, the learning doesn’t stop there.
-Your experience will be the best teacher, but you must also take 25 hours of post-licensure continuing education in your first year.
+After you pass the licensing exam, the learning doesn’t stop there!
+Real-life experience will be your best teacher, but you must also take 25 hours of post-licensure continuing education in your first year.
 Those hours keep your license active.
 After that, you need 36 hours of continuing education every four years to keep an active license.